otto-de/synapse/USERGUIDE.md

 adding messages to the store.

 There are several implementations of the `MessageStore` interface available in Synapse:
-* `de.otto.synapse.messagestore.InMemoryMessageStore`: A `MessageStore` that is implemented using a `ConcurrentLinkedDeque`.
+* `de.otto.synapse.messagestore.OnHeapIndexingMessageStore`: A `MessageStore` that is implemented using a `ConcurrentLinkedDeque` with support for message-indexing.
 Primarily used for testing purposes.
-* `de.otto.synapse.messagestore.InMemoryRingBufferMessageStore`: A `MessageStore` that is implemented using a Guava `EvictingQueue`.
+* `de.otto.synapse.messagestore.OnHeapRingBufferMessageStore`: A `MessageStore` that is implemented using a Guava `EvictingQueue`.
 Primarily used for testing purposes, or for smaller data-sets without any need for durability.
-* `de.otto.synapse.messagestore.CompactingInMemoryMessageStore`: A compacting `MessageStore` that is compacting messages by compaction-key when writing into the store.
-It's implementation is based on a `ConcurrentNavigableMap`.
+* `de.otto.synapse.messagestore.OnHeapCompactingMessageStore`: A compacting `MessageStore` that is compacting messages by compaction-key when writing into the store.
+It's implementation is based on a `ConcurrentLinkedHashMap` in order to preserve the insertion-order of messages.

 For larger datasets, Redis is supported by the separate, add-on library `synapse-redis`.
 It can also be used to access AWS ElastiCache.